 QuickTime Alternative to Record Screen on Mac

 For its powerful and dependable features, Acethinker Screen Grabber Premium is regarded as one of Mac's best screen recording software.
 This tool includes elaborative and functional annotation functions, ideal for creating instructional videos and demos.
 With Screen Grabber, you can include forms, lines, and arrows that are useful for emphasizing a particular part of your video.
-Furthermore, this fantastic program can export video in various video formats such as MP4, WMV, and many more.
-This program can also preserve films at up to 60 frames per second, making it an ideal tool for capturing video gameplays and difficult-to-obtain recordings.
+Furthermore, this fantastic program can export video in various formats such as MP4, WMV, and many more.
+This program can also preserve films at up to 60 frames per second, making it an ideal tool for capturing video gameplay and difficult-to-obtain recordings.
 Last but not least, this program enables users to record screen films with system sound or enter commentary voice lines during recording by enabling the audio from the microphone.

 Follow the detailed steps provided below to know how to utilize this tool.

 Step 1 Install the QuickTime Alternative Screen Recorder

 The first step is installing the utility on your Mac computer by clicking on the Mac OS "Download" button above.
 Follow the instructions in the wizard box to install the tool on your Mac computer successfully.
 After installation, launch the app from the Mac's "Applications/Utilities" folder and glance at its main interface.